Vyral/blake-sloan-recruiting/_posts/2025-10-29-it-s-not-the-market-holding-you-back-it-s-your-emotions.md

 tags:
 excerpt: >-
   You know what you’re supposed to do… but why don’t you always do it?
-This training shows how to catch your emotional triggers before they sabotage your calls, your deals, and your momentum.
+This training shows how to catch your emotional triggers
 enclosure:
 pullquote: >-
   Most agents LOSE DEALS not from lack of SKILL… but because they let their